GLOBAL MARKETS-Global stocks fall, dollar rallies as weak China data disappoints

 "The trade figures are absolutely terrible," said Timothy Graf, head of macro strategy for EMEA at State Street.

-"It's a bit of a mild, classic, risk-off type of day where you've got equity futures, led by Asia, heading lower and rates heading lower."
+Graf said it was a "risk-off day", with "equity futures, led by Asia, heading lower and rates heading lower".

 Country Garden 2007.HK, China's biggest privately owned property developer, said on Tuesday it had not paid two dollar bond coupons due on Aug.
 6, adding to signs of severe stress in the sector.